bdanklin/remedy/README.md

 Playground fork of Nostrum.

-## Notes
+## Working on

 - [ ] Separate applicable components into their own package.
 - [ ] Types - Timestamp / Snowflake
-- [ ] Convert structs to Ecto Schema.
+- [ ] Convert structs Schema.
-- [ ] Cache
+- [ ] Convert cache to Etso.
-  - [ ] Generalize. choose what to cache based on your resources.
+- [ ] Generalize cache.
 - [ ] Make it an actual cache, aka invisible and if the resource is not in cache, we should fetch it and return it as required.
 - [ ] Testing
 - [ ] Supply a bot secret thru workflow to enable actual testing on a real server. without exposing secrets (prob too hard)

 ## Installation